Glossary

 dbc

-dbc is the command-line tool for installing and managing ADBC drivers.
-It downloads drivers from driver registries and installs driver manifests to help driver managers find and load them.
+dbc is the package manager for ADBC drivers.
+It is a command-line tool that downloads drivers from driver registries.
+It installs drivers and their manifests to help driver managers find and load them.
 It works across macOS, Linux, and Windows.

 Flight SQL